 Immigrants in US military face new citizenship rule for kids

-Agency acting director Ken Cuccinelli played down the changes in a Twitter statement, saying the update doesn’t deny citizenship to children of government workers and military members.
+After a barrage of confusion from advocates, lawyers and journalists, the agency’s acting director, Ken Cuccinelli, played down the changes in a Twitter statement, saying the update doesn’t deny citizenship to children of government and military members.

 “This policy aligns USCIS’ process with the Department of State’s procedures for these children — that’s it.
 Period.”

 However small, the change was another roadblock that the Trump administration has placed for people to live legally in the United States.

 Trump has said he believes a merit-based system of immigration is better for the U.S. than a family-based one, as it is now, and has been working to make changes to how the system works, and follows other more sweeping changes to immigration laws .